Why the world loves Paris so much

 The Notre Dame fire is unlikely to deter visitors in the same way as other tragic events; indeed, as the city starts to rebuild, it could well attract more.

+"I think that this latest tragedy will possibly attract more as people realize the fragility of these historic places," says Heidi Evans, a tour guide who runs the Women of Paris walking tours -- which spotlight women's role in Parisian history.

+"If the crowds around Notre Dame today are anything to go by then seems like everyone wants a chance to see the wounded Lady," she adds.

-However, it is likely to have an affect on morale -- both good and bad.
+However, the fire is still likely to have an affect on morale -- both good and bad.

 As the fire burned on Monday, for many, it felt like a physical affront, says Down.